vives-project-xp/GreenhouseWaterkersAI/ReadMe.md

 ### Hardware

 As an embedded device to run our model, we chose the Raspberry Pi 5.
 It's a single-board computer that we can use to deploy our AI model.
-We use the Raspberry Pi camera V2 (connected with 4-lane MIPI camera display transceivers) and the sense hat, which uses an LED matrix to represent, for example, the predicted age (which contains a joystick button).
+We use the a Logitech USB camera and the sense hat, which uses an LED matrix to represent, for example, the predicted age (which contains a joystick button).

 ### Deployment | [Edge Impulse documentation](https://docs.edgeimpulse.com/docs)